Laxmi-Dhungel/Instagram-sentiment-analysis/README.md

 ![RP_review_sentiments](https://github.com/Laxmi-Dhungel/Instagram-sentiment-analysis/assets/154451345/21b9890e-2a10-487a-9faa-3a912c0517cd)

 Figure 8.
 Relative percentages of sentiments for each review scores.
 The positive sentiment was highest for rating 5 whereas it was lowest for rating 2.
 The negative sentiment was highest for rating 1 whereas it was lowest for rating 4.
 The highest percentages of sentiments for ratings 1,2,3,4 and 5 were negative, neutral, positive, neutral and positve respectively.
+The chisquare test showed a significant association between review score (Rating) and sentiments (p<0.05).
+The sentiments of reviewers who gave ratings 1,2 and 3 significantly differed than the sentiments of reviewers who gave ratings 4 and 5 (Separated by red line).
+Further, there was also a significant difference in sentiments between reviewers who gave ratings 4 and 5.

 **References**